ShiLong-Phan/ShiLong-Phan/README.md

 Here are a few projects I've worked on:

-- [Project 1](https://github.com/ShiLong-Phan/project1): Brief description of project 1
-- [Project 2](https://github.com/ShiLong-Phan/project2): Brief description of project 2
-- [Project 3](https://github.com/ShiLong-Phan/project3): Brief description of project 3
+- [Project 1]([https://github.com/ShiLong-Phan/project1](https://github.com/ShiLong-Phan/INF2007-HealthTracker)): A health tracker using kotlin which includes tracking of calories, steps taken and meal recommendations
+- [Project 2]([https://github.com/ShiLong-Phan/project2](https://github.com/ShiLong-Phan/CPU-Scheduling-Algorithms-Based-on-Papers)): School Project on simulating a scheduler within an operating system based off various algorithms proposed by papers

 ## Skills

-- Programming Languages: Python, JavaScript, Java, C++
+- Programming Languages: Python, Java, C, Dart, PHP
-- Web Development: HTML, CSS, React, Node.js
+- Web Development: HTML, CSS,
 - Databases: MySQL, MongoDB

 Feel free to explore my repositories and don't hesitate to reach out if you want to collaborate or just chat about technology!